Lynxes in mythology

-The lynx, a type of wildcat, has a prominent role in Greek, Norse, and North American mythology.
-It is considered an elusive and mysterious creature, known in some Native American traditions as a 'keeper of secrets'.
+The lynx, a genus of wildcat, has a prominent role in Greek, Norse, and North American mythology.
+The Lynx is scientifically classified as a genus comprising four species across Europe, North Asia, and North American.
+In mythological traditions, it is considered an elusive and mysterious creature, known in some Native American traditions as a 'keeper of secrets'.
 It is also believed to have supernatural eyesight, capable of seeing even through solid objects.
 As a result, it often symbolizes the unravelling of hidden truths, and the psychic power of clairvoyance.